 There was a variation in The Brak Show with a newspaper story that had information the writer had no way of knowing.

-Inverted on The Simpsons episode "Marge Be Not Proud" with mall security chief Don Brodka (Lawrence Tierney) holding a conversation with what he - but not the audience - knew all along was a recording.
+Inverted on the episode "Marge Be Not Proud" with mall security chief Don Brodka (Lawrence Tierney) holding a conversation with what he — but not the audience — knew all along was a recording.
 Tierney didn't get it at all.

 Automated active telemarketing systems take advantage of this.
 A call is made, and if a certain pattern of silence/sound/silence is detected (that would be a person saying "Hello" or their name and waiting for a reply), the system assumes there's a real person to be harassed offered wonderful opportunities, and the call is automatically switched to a live operator.